YunruiQIU/IGME/README.md

 Using IGME algorithm, the dynamics projected to a subspace from phase space can be predicted accurately.
 IGME algorithm takes advantages of the integration method which can effectively remove the fluctuations from the MD data.

+## Acknowledgement

+I express my sincere appreciation for Mingyi Xue's suggestion for the code of graident descent algorithm.

 Workflow
 --------